 Learn more about Video formats you can play on the OneDrive website.

-It works with cameras, phones, CompactFlash (CF) cards, Secure Digital (SD) cards, miniSD cards, USB flash drives, and other removable devices, but only when all the files on the device are photos and videos.
+You can automatically upload to OneDrive from cameras, phones, CompactFlash (CF) cards, Secure Digital (SD) cards, miniSD cards, USB flash drives, and other removable devices—but only when all the files on the device are photos and videos.
 So if you use a device like a USB flash drive to move and share groups of files that aren't all photos, the photos won't be added to OneDrive.

-You get free storage with OneDrive and can buy more storage if you need it - go to OneDrive Plans.
+You get free storage with OneDrive and can buy more storage if you need it.
+To learn more, go to OneDrive Plans.
 Most people are surprised by how much they can fit in their free OneDrive storage.
-If you use a metered Internet connection, data rates will apply.
+If you use a metered internet connection, data rates will apply.

-Yes, if you're connected to the Internet, they'll begin uploading as soon as they're copied to the OneDrive folder on your PC.
-To control when your files upload, you can temporarily turn off your network connection when you connect devices and while you make any changes (like deleting photos and videos you don't want to keep).
+Yes, if you're connected to the internet, they'll begin uploading as soon as they're copied to the OneDrive folder on your PC.
+To control when your files upload, you can temporarily turn off your network connection when you connect devices and make changes (like deleting photos and videos you don't want to keep).

-You can get to them by going to the OneDrive website from any device with a web browser that's connected to the Internet.
-You can also get to them by using the OneDrive app on a device with an Internet connection.
-Get OneDrive apps.
+You can get to them by going to https://www.onedrive.com from any device with a web browser that's connected to the internet—then select Photos.
+You can also get to them by using the OneDrive app on a device with an internet connection.